 Working with the purposes of managing the potential compliance risks of the Bank and of identifying and preventing these risks before implementation, the Compliance Department aims to help improve the compliance culture constantly, and establish a world-class compliance culture across the Bank.

-Organized to address two main fields of activity so as to achieve these goals under the names Compliance Controls Team and Compliance Officer Team, the Compliance Department is assigned with the following tasks: In accordance with Article 18 of the Regulation on the Internal Systems of Banks issued by the BRSA, a Compliance Controls Team is set up under the Compliance Department to perform the compliance function with respect to applicable laws and corporate standards, against situations that might lead Garanti Bank to suffer financial losses, cancellation of authorization or loss of reputation.
+Organized to address two main fields of activity so as to achieve these goals under the names Compliance Controls Team and Compliance Officer Team, the Compliance Department is assigned with the following tasks:

-The Compliance Controls Team coordinates and supervises existing control mechanisms regarding the compliance of Garanti Bank's activities with laws, internal policies and rules, and Banking practices.
-The Compliance Controls Team also monitors that processes are revised in accordance with changes in legislation and notification of such changes to employees.
+In accordance with Article 18 of the Regulation on the Internal Systems of Banks and Internal Capital Adequacy Assessment Process issued by the BRSA, the Compliance Controls Team is set up under the Compliance Department to perform the compliance function with respect to applicable laws and corporate standards, against situations that might lead Garanti Bank to suffer financial losses, cancellation of authorization or loss of reputation.
+The Compliance Controls Team coordinates and supervises control mechanisms that are in place regarding the compliance of Garanti Bank's ongoing and future activities, new transactions, services and products with laws, internal policies and rules, and banking practices.
+The Compliance Controls Team also monitors the need for revising the processes according to regulatory changes and notifies such changes to related departments.
 In addition, the Team forms its opinion on new products and transactions before they are implemented.
-Other key responsibilities of the compliance function include the monitoring compliance risks arising from foreign legislation via assigned employees who are responsible for controlling compliance with local regulations at consolidated subsidiaries and branches abroad and carrying out necessary studies aimed at continuous improvement of the compliance culture and awareness within Garanti Bank.
+Other key responsibilities of the compliance controls function include the monitoring of compliance risks arising from foreign legislation via assigned employees who are responsible for overseeing compliance with local regulations at consolidated subsidiaries and branches abroad and carrying out necessary work aimed at continuous improvement of the compliance culture and awareness within Garanti.
+The Compliance Officer performs the following duties as also stipulated by the regulations governing prevention of money laundering and countering the financing of terrorism:

-In accordance with Law No. 5549 on Compliance Program with Obligations Regarding Prevention of Laundering Proceeds of Crime and Financing of Terrorism, the duties and responsibilities of the Compliance Officer are summarized below:

-- ✓ Carry out all necessary efforts to achieve Garanti Bank's compliance with the regulations issued pursuant to Law 5549 and provide necessary coordination and communication with the Financial Crimes Investigation Board (in Turkish: MASAK), - ✓ Ensure that the compliance program is carried out; develop policies and procedures within this scope; execute risk management, monitoring and control activities; follow up the results of internal audit and training activities, - ✓ Lay down the efforts related to the training program about Prevention of Laundering Proceeds of Crime and Financing of Terrorism for the approval of the Board of Directors, and ensure that the approved training program is carried out effectively, - ✓ Look into and evaluate information on potentially suspicious transactions that he/she receives or becomes aware of sua sponte; report any transaction that he/she deems to be suspicious to the Financial Crimes Investigation Board, - ✓ Manage relations with relevant governmental or private agencies.
-In performing the duties and responsibilities summarized above, the Compliance Officer Team set up under the Compliance Department cooperates with the Internal Audit Department, Internal Control Unit, Training Department and Legal Department, and meets at certain intervals with the relevant executives to review ongoing activities.
+- Carry out all necessary efforts to achieve Garanti Bank's compliance with the regulations issued to prevent money laundering and countering the financing of terrorism and provide necessary coordination and communication with the Financial Crimes Investigation Board (in Turkish: MASAK), - Ensure that the compliance program is carried out; develop policies and procedures within this scope; execute risk management, monitoring and control activities; follow up the results of internal audit and training activities, - ✓ Lay down the efforts related to the training program about prevention of money laundering and countering the financing of terrorism for the approval of the Board of Directors, and ensure that the approved training program is carried out effectively,

+- Look into and evaluate information on potentially suspicious transactions that he/she receives or becomes aware of sua sponte; report any transaction that he/she deems to be suspicious to the Financial Crimes Investigation Board, - ✓ Manage relations with relevant governmental or private agencies.

+In performing the duties and responsibilities outlined above, the Compliance Department cooperates with the Internal Systems Departments and Legal Department, and works in coordination with relevant people accordingly.